 SEPTEMBER 21 – NOVEMBER 18 – Just Enough Light: Exhibition of Art Work by Mentors at Walker Library, 2880 Hennepin Ave., Minneapolis, MN 55408.

 OCTOBER 5-30 – Mentor/Protégée Showcase, work by Mentors and their Protégées Oct.
 5-30 at the Dow Art Gallery, 2242 University Avenue, St. Paul, MN 55114.
 Reception Oct.
 13, 5:30-8:30 pm.
 Artist talk/Program Info session date tbd.

-A Meet the Mentors Event will be held in late October, 2017, date TBA.
-At this event, the 2016-2017 Mentors will discuss their mentoring philosophies and show images of their work.
-Past protégées will be part of a panel presentation.
-Potential applicants will be able to meet the mentors and to ask questions .
+OCTOBER 4 – Meet the Mentors 6-8 pm at Walker Library, Minneapolis.
+At this event, the 2018-2019 Mentors will discuss their mentoring philosophies and their work.
+Potential applicants will be able to ask questions of the mentors and to meet with them briefly.

 The WARM Mentor Program is designed for the serious artist who is in the early stages of her career.
 Each participant is paired with a professional woman artist mentor for a two-year term.
 For over 30 years mentors have served as role models for their protégées, sharing their wisdom and professional skills and providing supportive critique.

 Registration for the 2018-19 Mentor Program Cycle is open through November 6, 2017.

 Download an information packet here: 2018-19 Info Packet